iamsammy/Practice-Set-03/README.md

 # Project Description
-VioLatte Cafe is a cozy and welcoming coffee shop that provides a comfortable space for coffee lovers to enjoy top-quality brews.
+Violatte Cafe is a cozy and welcoming coffee shop that provides a comfortable space for coffee lovers to enjoy top-quality brews.
 The cafe prides itself on serving ethically-sourced, expertly-brewed coffee in a friendly and inviting atmosphere.

 ## Features
 •Quality Coffee: We serve top-notch coffee, carefully brewed from ethically sourced beans.